 - Pond Hill Farm: 5699 South Lakeshore Drive, Harbor Springs.
-This popular farm is conveniently located just 5 miles north of Harbor Springs and is open year round.
+This popular farm is conveniently located just 5 miles north of Harbor Springs and is open year-round.
 It’s a popular destination in the fall with their Fall Festival weekends.
-Enjoy wine tasting, hayrides, squash rocket and more!
+Enjoy wine tasting, hayrides, squash rocket, and more!

-- Crooked Vine Vineyard & Winery: 8370 Lakeview Rd, Alanson.
-This winery is located just 15 miles north of Petoskey in Alanson and features wine, cider and kid friendly beverages.
-Crooked Vine is open year around with varying hours of operation.
+- 8370 Lakeview Rd, Alanson.
+This winery is located just 15 miles north of Petoskey in Alanson and features wine, cider, and kid-friendly beverages.
+Crooked Vine is open year-round with varying hours of operation.

 - Mackinaw Trail Winery: 3423 US-131, Petoskey.
-Conveniently located south of Petoskey only a few miles out of town, this large winery features hand crafted wines and brews that are handcrafted at the Manistique location.
+Conveniently located south of Petoskey only a few miles out of town, this large winery features hand crafted wines and brews that are handcrafted at their Manistique location.

-- If you’re headed out Atkins Rd, east of Petoskey both of these family owned properties are conveniently located a few minutes outside of town.
-Enjoy gorgeous views and unique wines both of these wineries have to offer.
+- If you’re headed out Atkins Rd, east of Petoskey both of these family-owned properties are conveniently located a few minutes outside of town.
+You can enjoy gorgeous views and unique wines from both of these wineries.

 - Resort Pike Cidery & Winery: 3471 Resort Pike Rd, Petoskey.
-Located a few miles southwest of Petoskey at the corner of Resort Pike and Williams Rd, this adorable winery if fairly new to the Northern Michigan wine scene.
+Located a few miles southwest of Petoskey at the corner of Resort Pike and Williams Rd, this adorable winery is fairly new to the Northern Michigan wine scene.
 Established in 2017, Resort Pike Cidery & Winery offers a fun and fresh selection of homemade wine.

 - Rudbeckia Farm: 3379 Lake Grove Rd, Petoskey.
 Located on 190 acres southwest of Petoskey, Rudbeckia features outstanding views of Walloon Lake and Lake Michigan.
-Enjoy Burnt Marshmallow’s handcrafted micro brews or enjoy a glass of wine.
+Enjoy Burnt Marshmallow’s handcrafted microbrews or enjoy a glass of wine.

-- This Up North winery features handcrafted wines in a family friendly atmosphere.
+- This Up North winery features handcrafted wines in a family-friendly atmosphere.
 All fruit used to make wine is locally sourced throughout the summer and fall season.

 - Walloon Lake Winery: 3149 Intertown Rd, Petoskey.
-Dennis Farms began over 60 years ago in 1954. in 2012 the focus of Dennis Farms agriculture switched to cold hardy grapes perfect for growing in Northern Michigan.
+Dennis Farms began over 60 years ago in 1954. in 2012 the focus of Dennis Farms agriculture switched to cold, hardy, grapes perfect for growing in Northern Michigan.
 Walloon Lake Winery features a delicious variety of wine made through sustainable agriculture practices.